 https://med.stanford.edu/narcolepsy.html

-Craig Reynolds Professor of Sleep Medicine Director, Stanford Center for Narcolepsy
+Craig Reynolds Professor of Sleep Medicine

 Dr. Mignot and his colleagues were the first to discover that narcolepsy is an autoimmune disease caused by loss of hypocretin/orexin, a brain chemical needed for staying awake and controlling dreaming.
 The Stanford Sleep Medicine clinic treats hundreds of narcolepsy patients each year, many of whom volunteer for research studies.
 Through his work with these volunteers, Dr. Mignot created a database from the records of thousands of patients from multiple ethnic groups, providing an invaluable resource for the field that has led to many breakthroughs.
 Dr. Mignot’s current research focuses on applications of mobile technology, machine learning, and genetics to the study of sleep and sleep disorders in large population samples.
-He is the recipient of numerous research grants and honors, including a 2024 Breakthrough Prize in life sciences.
+He is the recipient of numerous research grants and honors, including a 2023 Breakthrough Prize in Life Sciences.
 Dr. Mignot is co-author of more than 200 original scientific publications and is an active member of several professional and governmental organizations, including the National Academy of Sciences and National Academy of Medicine.

 Our research team at Boston Children’s Hospital are working on many projects to improve the care of children, adolescent and young adults with narcolepsy.
 Diagnostic delays in narcolepsy are unfortunately common.
 We are working on a screening tool that can be used by health care providers and school-based professionals to identify patients with narcolepsy symptoms and direct them towards to appropriate diagnostic tests.
 We are also working on developing and validating patient-reported outcomes for pediatric narcolepsy.
 These outcome measures are important to identify what symptoms and functions are important to people with narcolepsy in order to guide treatments.
 Last, disrupted nighttime sleep (DNS) is a common problem for people with narcolepsy.
 We are studying DNS in pediatric narcolepsy and assessing its effect on memory, mood, and attention.